Hysteresis in magnets: Scaling of the area of the hysteresis loop with frequency and amplitude of the applied field

-In~\fref{fig:hys-1spin}, we illustrate the hysteresis loops for the single-spin model described by~\eref{eq:mt1}, by plotting $M(t)$ in~\eref{eq:M2-1spin} vs $h(t)=h_0 \sin(\omega t)$ parametrically by varying $t$, for large $t$.
-It is evident from the \fref{fig:hys-1spin} that the area of the hysteresis loop decreases to zero as $\omega\to 0$.
-The area of the hysteresis loop in the time-periodic steady state is given by,
+In~\fref{fig:hys-1spin}, we illustrate the hysteresis loops for the single-spin model described by~\eref{eq:mt1}, by plotting $M(t)$ in~\eref{eq:M2-1spin} vs $h(t)=h_0 \sin(\omega t)$ parametrically as a function of $t$, for different $\omega$ and $h_0$.
+It is evident from \fref{fig:hys-1spin} that the area of the hysteresis loop decreases to zero as $\omega\to 0$.
+The area of the hysteresis loop in the time-periodic steady state is given by

 Substituting the expression of $M(t)$ from~\eref{eq:M2-1spin} and $h(t)=h_0 \sin(\omega t)$ in the above equation, after integration by parts and simplification, we get

 The integral in \eref{i1} is hard to perform in closed form to obtain an explicit expression for $A$.
 However, using the properties $\tanh(\beta h_0\sin\theta)\approx\beta h_0\sin\theta$ for $\beta h_0 \ll 1$ and $\tanh(\beta h_0\sin\theta)\approx 1$ for $\beta h_0 \gg 1$, we can easily perform the integral in these two limits.
 Consequently, the area in these two limits is given by